julianlam/feps/fep/fe34/fep-fe34.md

 ## Origin

-Object identifiers are grouped together into protection domains called "origins".
+Object identifiers can be grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

 The same-origin policy determines when a relationship between objects can be trusted.
+Different origins are considered potentially hostile and are isolated from each other to varying degrees.

+Origin-based security model is supposed to be used when object identifiers are HTTP(S) URIs and actors are managed by servers.
+The model can also be used with other kinds of identifiers, but that is not covered in this document.

 ## Authentication